squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 <span class="token_punctuation">}</span></code></pre>
 <p style="margin:0; text-align: center;"><i class="caption"><code>E2 82 AC</code> is the UTF-8 encoding of € (<a href="https://codepoints.net/U+20AC"><code>U+20AC</code></a>)</i></p>

 An extra wrinkle comes when dealing with octal escapes. `0xFF` in octal is `0o377`, which means that octal escape sequences need to accept 3 digits in order to specify all possible values of a `u8`.
-However, this also means that octal escape sequences can encode values above the maximum `u8` value (`0xFF`), e.g. `\777` (the maximum escaped octal integer) represents the value 511 in decimal or `0x1FF` in hexadecimal.
+However, this also means that octal escape sequences can encode values above the maximum `u8` value, e.g. `\777` (the maximum escaped octal integer) represents the value 511 in decimal or `0x1FF` in hexadecimal.
 This is handled by the Windows RC compiler by truncating the value down to a `u8`, so e.g. `\777` gets parsed into `0x1FF` but then gets truncated down to `0xFF` before then going through the steps mentioned before.

 Here's an example where three different escaped integers end up compiling down to the same result, with the last one only being equal after truncation: